brucerun42195/aws-networking-workshop/README.md

 5) Create a new Transit Gateway Route Table to Isolate the Traffic

-Before creating a new Transit Gateway route table, we must remove the relationship of VPC10/VPC20 from default route table.
+Before creating a new Transit Gateway route table, we must remove the association of VPC10/VPC20 from default route table.
 So, select the default Transit Gateway route table, select the **Attachment ID** binded to VPC10 and choose **Delete association**.(You can view the attachment relationship in **Transit Gateway Attachments** console) Repeat the step for removing VPC20 from default route table.

 ![Deployment Diagram](images/deletassocvpc.jpg)